 How do I get to my crew site and what if I get lost?
 I’ve never traveled by myself before.

 We place hundreds of young people in these programs every summer, and we haven’t lost one yet.
 You and your parents will schedule and pay for your transportation.
 You should use whatever method is the most feasible.
 In most cases this will be a ﬂight that is scheduled to arrive by the time speciﬁed on your placement email.
-Your crew leader will meet you at the airport and provide transportation to the camp site.
+Your crew leader will meet you at the airport or other designated location and provide transportation to the camp site.

 Which airport should I use?

 If you are meeting your crew leaders at an airport, it is important that you travel to the airport speciﬁed in your placement email.
 In some cases, particularly for regional crews, the meeting place is not an airport.
 Read your placement email carefully and communicate with your crew leaders about speciﬁc details for your travel day.